Getting players to act without being told: a tutorial redesign

 Narration creates order

-Static text has no hierarchy.
-A narrator's voice moves and tells players where to look.
+A wall of text has no reading order.
+A narrator's voice does.
+It moves through the screen and tells players where to look next.

 Value Icon